 - In a large bowl of a stand mixer or a large bowl with a hand mixer, place the room temperature egg whites.
 Beat at Medium-High (stand mixer) or High (hand mixer) until soft peaks form.
 This typically takes a minute or two after eggs no longer appear foamy during beating.

 - Add the superfine sugar, 1 T at a time, beating as you go.
-After all of the sugar is incorporated, continue beating an additional 3 mins.
+Toss in the pinch of salt.
+After all of the sugar and the salt is incorporated, continue beating an additional 3-5 mins, until the mixture has stiff peaks, is quite thick, and glossy.

 - Carefully scoop half of the egg white mixture onto the circle and using an offset spatula or large spoon, gently coax it into the circle shape, being careful not to “smash” it.
 Then pile the rest of the egg white mixture on top, making it vaguely (at least) dome-shaped.
 Flatten the top a bit.
 You just don’t want the sides to be straight up, because this will increase the possibility of collapse.
 The “dome” should be around 2- 2 1/2” (5cm) high.